 Before the abolishment of pontifical secrecy, reports of abuse by priests and others within the church typically led to dismissals.
 Priests accused of serious child sex abuse allegations quietly left the church, with some moving on to work in schools and daycare centers.

-The Catholic church sex abuse scandal first made news more than 20 years ago.
+The Catholic Church sex abuse scandal first made news more than 20 years ago.
 Victims continue to come forward, driven by the courage of others.
-If you or your child was the victim of sexual abuse by a respected church member, contact the Sibley Dolman Gipe Accident Injury Lawyers, PA to schedule a free case evaluation as soon as possible.
+If you or your child was the victim of sexual abuse by a respected church member, contact the Dolman Law Group to schedule a free case evaluation as soon as possible.

 Why You Need Our Personal Injury Attorneys